mmoayyed/mmoayyed.github.io/_posts/2021-12-31-cas65-kubernetes-config.md

 ### CAS Configuration

-To turn on support for Kubernetes configuration management, we need to move away from the published CAS Docker image and instead build our own image based on the [CAS Overlay](https://github.com/apereo/cas-overlay-template) that contains a dedicated modules and dependencies for this support.
+To turn on support for Kubernetes configuration management, we need to move away from the published CAS Docker image and instead build our image based on the [CAS Overlay](https://github.com/apereo/cas-overlay-template) that contains dedicated modules and dependencies for this support.

 Once you have cloned the overlay, you will need to include the following dependency in the build: